 We appreciate that illness happens and that sometimes a child is too poorly to come to school.
 In this instance, please can you let your child's school know, at your most earliest convenience, by contacting your child's school.
 Please listen to the options and leave a message explaining why your child will be absent on that day.

 Bude Junior School number is: 01288 352731

 Please note in instances of sickness and/or diarrhoea, please keep your child off school for 48 hours, timed from the last occurrence.

-We will administer prescribed medication to children if:
+Medication - We can only administer prescribed medication to children if:

 They are handed in to the office with clear written instructions.
 We have to keep these written instructions with our "logbook".
 Instructions on the bottle is not sufficient